 1. Ensuring Transparency and Honesty

-Communicate only what is known to be the truth.
+When following ethical guidelines, communicate only what is known to be the truth.
 Ethics can be tricky in this regard because although it may not have been your intention, it is still considered unethical even if a mere 1 percent of what is said is false.

 I mentioned “responsibility” earlier and here’s where it comes into play: the responsibility of guaranteeing every single word is factual and accurate falls into the hands of the communications professional.
 This corporate social responsibility starts from conducting thorough research all the way to including proper attribution of all references and sources.